 Estimate: £200

-A conversion company will charge around £200 for a 70L water tank, pump, pipes, connectors and plumbing and more for a shower which will require a boiler or solar heating.
-It’s possible to buy your own materials and do the work yourself but with minimal cost savings.
+A conversion company will charge around £200 for a 70L water tank, pump, pipes, connectors and plumbing, and more for a shower which will require a boiler or solar heating.
+It is possible to buy your own materials and do the work yourself but with minimal cost savings.

 Toilet and Shower Costs